YairHalberstadt/stronginject/README.md

 }
 ```

 In some cases though you need greater control over the disposal of the created instances.
 The `IInstanceProvider<T>` interface allows you to do that.
-Any fields of a container which are or implement `IInstanceProvider<T>` will provide/override any existing registrations for `T`.
+Any fields of a container which are or implement `IInstanceProvider<T>` will provide registrations for `T`.

 Here is an example of how you could use an IInstanceProvider to integrate with Autofac: